And greetings and welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute.

 The guy that owns this network thought that the Times Square bomber was just ticked off about healthcare.

-Thought he was a tea partier.
+He thought he was a tea partier.

 So these two hosts, they can't sit there and let this stand.

-Matt Miller says, Well, why do you think he's intellectually dishonest?
+Matt Miller says, well, why do you think he's intellectually dishonest?

 I mean, keeping in mind he's a politician.